EPFL-Center-for-Imaging/napari-imaging-epfl-2023/learning-material/download.md

 ![jupyter_screenshot](./images/jupyter_screenshot.png)

-From there, you can navigate to the folder `learning-material/notebooks/`, open, execute, and edit the example notebooks as you like.
+Then, navigate to the folder `learning-material/notebooks/`.
+From there, you should be able to open, execute, and edit the example notebooks as you like.